 | Hair tie (long hair) | Wind during dune bashing | Hair in face for all photos |

 Cotton absorbs sweat and stays wet.
 In the 40°C afternoon heat, you'll be soaked.
 By sunset (when it drops to 25°C), you'll be clammy and cold.
-Instead, wear moisture-wicking fabric – any sports shirt works.
-It dries in minutes and keeps you comfortable.
+Instead, wear moisture-wicking fabric -- any sports shirt works.
+It dries in minutes and keeps you comfortable through the temperature swing.

 I've seen guests in everything from high heels to barefoot.
 Here's what works: